scottsun17/SaleAssistantSystem/README.md

 ## Flow Chart
 The system flow chart walks through basic design of the system.
 ![System Flow Chart](https://raw.githubusercontent.com/scottsun17/SaleAssistantSystem/master/pic/SystemChart.png)

+## Known Bugs:
+1. The creating new account function does not check pre-existing accounts in the JSON file.
+One may creates a new account with the exact same username and credential.
+2. All internal information (Pokedex information is external JSON) are stored locally and shared.
+No procedures in place to prevent concurrency problems.
+It may cause lost updates.
+3. Selling and purchasing operations are not recorded until the sales assistant perform save and exit operations.
+If the program crashes during operation, all previous non-saved operations will be lost.
+4. Account credentials are stored in plain texts.

+## Further Possible Development
+1. Add UI
+2. Solve known bugs above
+3. Add manager log in page
+4. Develop into a web application that can be accessed on browser
+5. Add function to remove existing accounts
+6. Add function to record purchasing assistant's ID.
+Currently the program only logs the ID of assistant that made the sale.
+7. Add Purchasing Date and Selling Date

 ## Credits:
 Author: Scott (Ziteng) Sun